bondarukoleh/java_playground/info/junit.md

 On CI server should understand junit outcome, and fail or pass the build.

 Tests are independent in JUnit, one fail doesn't stop the run.
-For each test method JUnit creates separate instance of the application (so far I get);
+For each test method JUnit creates separate instance of the Testing class;

+JUnit single run
+@BeforeClass (once by class, all methods should be static) TestClass constructor()
+@Before (all methods, for each @Test annotated)
+@Test (all methods)
+@After
+@AfterClass

-If you trying by TDD write tests first and understand that it's too hard to write them on your functionality, it's a bell that you have too complicated and confusing API of your functionality.
+If you try by TDD write tests first and understand that it's too hard to write them on your functionality, it's a bell that you have too complicated and confusing API of your functionality.

 JUnit think that test is broken if there is an unexpected exception during the run or timeout is out.